Kamil-Anil/Kamil-Anil.github.io/_pages/about.md

 Professional Experience
 ======
-In summer of 2022, I did my first internship at NETAŞ Telecommunication.
-I experienced office environment and I designed messaging application with GUI by using Apache Kafka Servers.
+In summer of 2022, I did my first internship at NETAŞ Telecommunication in Technocity of METU.
+I experienced professional office environment at first time and I wrote Python code and I designed messaging application with GUI by using Apache Kafka Servers.
+Through my internship, I investigated basic communication protocols and server systems.

-In 2023, I completed my second internship through erasmus program.
-I participated research group at Aalto University in Finland and I worked on permittivity measurements of 3D manufactured materials.
+In 2023, I completed my second internship via erasmus program.
+I participated research group at Aalto University in Finland for 3 months and I worked on permittivity measurements of 3D manufactured materials.
+During this internship, I gained experience in research methodology, including field research, measurements, and simulation techniques.
+First month, I searched articles related to my research and I learned lab environment and measurement set-up.
+Second month, I performed measurements of different materials for 3D printing to extract S-Parameters of materials in wide-frequency range by using various type wave-guides.
+Third month, I conducted simulation work by using HFSS to analyze and interpret data obtained from measurements.

 Volunteering
 ------
 I am interested in teaching and sharing of positive science and I am trying to attach importance to dissemination of science.
 For this purpose, I took part in some volunteer activities.

-**TEDxMETUAnkara**
+**TEDxMETUAnkara:**
 I was member of ODTU-Arge:TEDxMETUAnkara students community at my own university between 2019 and 2021.
 As community, we organized "[TEDxMETUAnkara: YAPBOZ](https://www.tedxmetuankara.com/2020-yapboz)" event in 2020.
 I contributed to preparation of "YAPBOZ" by helping to promote the event in social media team.
 As a consequence, our event has attached great attention and has been widely appreciated.
 If you are interested, you can watch "[TEDx Talks](https://www.youtube.com/watch?v=tKHehwCDMp4&list=PLK-RSL-AUXTA9l3MmlhjUukMGBo0DNVKR&index=1)" in our event.

-**Matematiksel**
+**Matematiksel:**
 I am currently one of volunteer writer of "[matematiksel](https://www.matematiksel.org/)" website.
 This website was founded in 2015 and since that time, members of "matematiksel" has contributed to increase interest in mathematics, popular science and general culture.
 I became member in 2019 and  voluntarily , I write some writings related to my academic interests, books, hobbies, and basically everything which I find valuable to share.
 My writings can be seen in [Author:Kamil Anıl Işık](https://www.matematiksel.org/author/k-anil/)